imhemayatsangin/imhemayatsangin/README.md

-👋 Hi, I’m Hemayatullah Sangin @imhemayatsangin
+👋 Hi, I’m Hemayatullah Sangin @imhemayatsangin<br>
-👀 I’m interested in web apps development
+👀 I’m interested in web apps development<br>
-🌱 I’m currently learning Python, React and Flutter.
+🌱 I’m currently learning Python, React and Flutter<br>
-💞️ I’m looking to collaborate on Laravel
+💞️ I’m looking to collaborate on Laravel<br>
-📫 hemayat.sangin@gmail.com
+📫 hemayat.sangin@gmail.com<br>

 <!---
 imhemayatsangin/imhemayatsangin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.